Physical Chemistry Practicals (OCR AS Chemistry A): Exam Questions

 The student obtained the following results.

-Using the results in the table above, deduce the empirical formula of magnesium oxide.
+Using the results in the table above, calculate the empirical formula of magnesium oxide.

-Another student performed the same experiment but tapped the residue with tongs to break it up during Step 6.
+Another student carries out the same experiment.
+During Step 6, the student taps the residue with tongs to break it up.

 They prepared two solutions: